 MIA has over 100 restaurants, cafes, and food stations across the 3 terminal areas, though many are still closed due to Covid-19.
 If you’re looking for additional dining options, you’ll find a great selection of restaurants outside of the secure area in the Central Terminal.

-Priority Pass holders can also use their membership to receive a discount at Corona Beach House, though they did not honor it last time I was there.
+Priority Pass members (starting at only $89/year) can also use their membership to receive a discount at Corona Beach House, though they did not honor it last time I was there.
 Buyer beware.

 The most well-known restaurant at MIA is La Carreta, and I try not to miss it whenever I’m passing through.
 Versailles is a close competitor – especially if you’re looking for some of that addicting Cuban coffee!

 How can I explore the Miami area on a 4-7 hour layover at MIA?

 There are tons of options for any sort of layover at MIA.
 Whether you’re craving some epic Cuban cuisine or some boutique shopping along the nicest streets of Downtown Miami, there are easy (and sometimes free) ways to do it.

 It’s definitely feasible to explore Miami on a 4-7 hour layover at MIA Airport.
 You can:

 - Take cheap and efficient Public Transport from the MIA Airport Center(Train/Bus)

 - Get a Rental Car to fully explore the Miami area